What is a Dude Ranch?

 The word “dude” simply meant someone who was from the east.
 To read more history of Colorado Guest Ranch hospitality click here.

-By the way the term “dude ranch” and guest ranch” are the same.
+“What’s the difference between a “dude ranch” and “guest ranch”?
+The term “dude ranch” and guest ranch” mean the same thing.
 There is no

 A guest ranch is a vacation and an experience; both a place and an adventure, a place to enjoy outdoor things.

 Some vacations are for looking at things; like museums and touring historical cities.
 Some vacations are to do nothing, like the beach or a cruise.
 Some seem to be about standing in line for endless hours; like theme parks and Disn…. well, you know.